 Today, Y Analytics directly supports impact assessments and decision-making for The Rise Fund, the TPG Rise Climate Fund, and other TPG companies/vehicles with impact objectives.
-Y Analytics' mandate also covers Environmental, Social, & Governance (ESG) performance and sustainability across TPG's firm and portfolio.
+Y Analytics' mandate also covers sustainability across TPG's firm and portfolio.

-We support TPG and its portfolio companies by assessing ESG performance and advising on value creation opportunities.
+We support TPG and its portfolio companies by assessing sustainability performance and advising on value creation opportunities.
 As we continue to grow, we are leveraging our capabilities in new and innovative ways and sharing our learnings with the broader investment and research communities.